Sonia2016/Datavisualizationproject2/README.md

 We talk about our visualization on relationships and also how should present the time-series.
 ##### Action List
 - [X] Sonia is working on relationship, adding agenda, when click what should appears.
-- [ ] Brindivani is working on montly term frequency
+- [X] Brindivani is working on montly term frequency
+- She tried to do it but because of she doesn't have enough experiece she did as a initial template
 - [X] Arun is working on time series and frequency

 ### Fifth meeting - November 2